enonic/old-xp-doc/doc/developer/admin/tools/index.rst

 **Launcher**

-Navigation between the various Admin Tools is done via the "Launcher Panel", Accessible from the top right corner.
+Navigation between the various Admin Tools is done via the "Launcher Panel", accessible via the "burger" icon in the top right corner.
 This icon and the Launcher panel should be available across all Admin Tools.

 .. image:: images/launcher.jpg